Divyanshwick/Hackerrank-solutions/README.md

 # Hackerrank-solutions
-solutions of the problems in Hackerrank(C language)
+Just a repo to store my code for the problems of hackerrank.